Skip to Main Content

 Legal Citations

 The rules and guidelines for legal citations are covered in The Bluebook: A Uniform System of Citation, published by the editors of prestigious law journals.
-Find examples for common legal resources below, as well as links to more detailed information.

 Examples